OpenVPN/openvpn-build/README.md

     $ cd <sbuild_wrapper_basedir>
     $ scripts/build-all.sh

+Alternatively you can define version information on the command-line, if you need to build several OpenVPN versions using the same sbuild_wrapper:

+    $ cd <sbuild_wrapper_basedir>
+    $ PROGRAM_VERSION=2.3.12 PACKAGE_VERSION=0 scripts/prepare-all.sh
+    $ PROGRAM_VERSION=2.3.12 PACKAGE_VERSION=0 scripts/build-all.sh
+    $ PROGRAM_VERSION=2.4_alpha2 PACKAGE_VERSION=0 scripts/prepare-all.sh
+    $ PROGRAM_VERSION=2.4_alpha2 PACKAGE_VERSION=0 scripts/build-all.sh

+The above commands build both 2.3.12 and 2.4_alpha2.

-The .deb files can be found from the "output" directory.
+The resulting .deb files can be found from the "output" directory.
 They are also packaged into "output.tar.gz" file at \<sbuild_wrapper_basedir\>.

 Applying patches
 ================